 \section{Abstract}

 We analyze a task in which classical and quantum messages are simultaneously communicated via a noisy quantum channel, assisted with a limited amount of shared entanglement.
-We derive the direct and converse bounds for the one-shot capacity region.
-The bounds are represented in terms of the smooth conditional entropies and the error tolerance, and coincide in the asymptotic limit of infinitely many uses of the channel.
-The direct and converse bounds for various communication tasks are obtained as corollaries, both for one-shot and asymptotic scenarios.
-The proof is based on the {\it randomized partial decoupling theorem}, which is a generalization of the decoupling theorem.
-Thereby we provide a unified decoupling approach to the one-shot quantum channel coding, by fully incorporating classical communication, quantum communication and shared entanglement.
+We derive direct and converse bounds for the one-shot capacity region, represented by the smooth conditional entropies and the error tolerance.
+The proof is based on the randomized partial decoupling theorem, which is a generalization of the decoupling theorem.
+The two bounds match in the asymptotic limit of infinitely many uses of a memoryless channel and coincide with the previous result obtained by Hsieh and Wilde.
+Direct and converse bounds for various communication tasks are obtained as corollaries, both for the one-shot and asymptotic scenarios.